paepckehh/opnborg/README.md

 # PROJET STATUS

- - -=# WORK IN PROGRESS - NOT YET READY FOR USAGE OR PUBLIC RELEASE OR USAGE - DO NOT USE THIS REPO - MAY IMPLODE OR DISAPEAR ANYTIME #=-
+ - -=# WORK IN PROGRESS - DO NOT USE THIS REPO - MAY IMPLODE OR DISAPER ANYTIME #=-
- - -=# WORK IN PROGRESS - NOT YET READY FOR USAGE OR PUBLIC RELEASE OR USAGE - DO NOT USE THIS REPO - MAY IMPLODE OR DISAPEAR ANYTIME #=-
+ - -=# WORK IN PROGRESS - DO NOT USE THIS REPO - MAY IMPLODE OR DISAPER ANYTIME #=-
- - -=# WORK IN PROGRESS - NOT YET READY FOR USAGE OR PUBLIC RELEASE OR USAGE - DO NOT USE THIS REPO - MAY IMPLODE OR DISAPEAR ANYTIME #=-
+ - -=# WORK IN PROGRESS - DO NOT USE THIS REPO - MAY IMPLODE OR DISAPER ANYTIME #=-

 # TIMLINE